hansioan/slidebasedocs/user/pages/02.human_enhancers/03.results/docs.md

     !!! <i class="fa fa-exclamation-circle"></i> **Note:**
     !!!
     !!!
 The online version of MEME only accepts a maximum of 1,000 sequences which in total must not exceed 60,000 nucleotides.
 All sequences must be longer than 8 nucleotides.
-In addition the maximum upstream and downstream extensions for the enhancers must not exceed 600 nucleotides.